Libs1/SoftwareControlledDrone.github.io/README.md

 ### 1.1 Purpose

-The Software Controlled Drone project was designed to manipulate the binding sequence and as well as controlling the Eachine H8 mini quadcopter drone.
+Drone technology is fairly new and it’s becoming popular day by day.
+It has become popular enough that organizations like Amazon are testing product delivery by drones, but controlling manual or automated flight path of drones is difficult and requires dedicated controllers.
+Controllers can sometimes be more expensive or non-intuitive to use.
+Android applications are easily obtainable and can have very intuitive user interface and in addition android devices are ubiquitous.
+For this reason, having a proper android application that would be able to control drones would increase the popularity for drones.
+The Software Controlled Drone project is designed to manipulate the binding sequence and as well as controlling the Eachine H8 mini quadcopter drone.
 This project is focused on creating hardware and an android application that will be capable of controlling the drone.
 This Software Controlled Drone (SCD) project will have a hardware component, an android application, a database and a web interface.